ThaynerKesley/AdminPBuster-Enhanced/README.md

 ## Description

-**AdminPanelFetcher** is a professional-grade tool to find hidden admin panels on web applications.
+**AdminPBuster** is a professional-grade tool to find hidden admin panels on web applications.
 Instead of bundling a static wordlist and bloating the tool, it **fetches an updated admin panel wordlist** directly from our GitHub repository.

 - This keeps the tool **lightweight** and **easy to maintain**.